hmeine/geomap/README.rst

 thesises, and you are close to the status I was looking at this morning.)

-Compilation and running will *fail* at the moment, because the build system, includes and imports have not been adapted yet.
+Compilation was fixed, but the python files have not been updated and tested yet.
 Nevertheless, we have a public repository now, which at last makes collaboration possible! :-)